slarmoo/.github/profile/simon/simonService/simonService.md

 ## Third party endpoints

-The about.js file contains code for making calls to third party endpoints using fetch.
+The `about.js` file contains code for making calls to third party endpoints using `fetch`.
 We make one call to `picsum.photos` to get a random picture and another to `quotable.io` to get a random quote.
 Once the endpoint asynchronously returns, the DOM is updated with the requested data.
 Here is an example of the quote endpoint call.

 ```js
 function displayQuote(data) {